Freestyle (Filipino band): Background

 The band was originally founded by former guitarist Richard Felix "Tat" Suzara in Davao City.
 Two of the most notable members of the classic lineup include vocalists Jinky Vidal and Top Suzara, the band's primary songwriter, who left the band in 2011 and 2005 respectively and went on to have solo careers.
 Post-Freestyle, Vidal and Top Suzara had a reunion concert together in 2013.
 Other notable band members were vocalists Joshua Desiderio, Mike Luis, Ava Santos, and drummer Gerald Banzon who were with the band until Top Suzara returned and took over in 2022.

-In mid-2022, after the pre-"Top Suzara-comeback" lineup disbanded, Top Suzara took over and continued the "Freestyle" brand accompanied by his own all-male session musicians.
+In mid-2022, after the pre-"Top Suzara-comeback" lineup disbanded, Suzara took over and continued the "Freestyle" brand accompanied by his own all-male session musicians.
 Suzara had his first comeback performance as Freestyle at 19 East in October 2022 in a sold-out gig.
 Suzara also trademarked "Freestyle" in the Intellectual Property Office (IPO) solely under his name.
 The IPO ruled that "Freestyle" is synonymous with the name Top Suzara and is deemed the rightful owner.